CFSAN-Biostatistics/CSP2/README.md

 There are two main configuration files associated with CSP2:

 - The profiles.config file is where you add custom information about your computing environment, but you can also set parameters here as well.
 An example configuration setup (slurmHPC) is provided as a model.

+- In this example profile, access to the required programs relies on the loading of modules. **However**, there is no need to specify a module for Python, MUMmer, SKESA, bedtools, or RefChooser if those programs are already in your path.

 ```
 profiles {